-Update Rate: The time interval the Coordinator received data from the End Device.
+Update Rate: The time interval the Coordinator received data from the End Device, assigned in Sensor Parameter.
+"Cont." is shown if device is in continuous mode.

 Battery Voltage: The total voltage of the batteries in the End Device.
 Once the voltage gets to 2.7V, it's recommended to change the batteries.